grscheller/dtools-docs/README.md

 # Developer Tools

-Python project of packages to add in general software development.
+Python project of packages to aid in general software development.

 These Python developer tools consist of Python PyPI namespace packages all under the **dtools.** "namespace."

-* dtools.circular-array - indexable double sided circular array
+* dtools.circular-array - Indexable double sided circular array
-* dtools.datastructures - data structures geared to algorithms
+* dtools.datastructures - Data structures geared to algorithms
-* dtools.fp - pythonic functional programming tools
+* dtools.fp - Pythonic functional programming tools

 The purpose of this collection of PyPI namespace projects is to host and provide infrastructure for my Python developer tools.